-The MG Octagon is one of the most famous and instantly recognisable brands in the world today.
+The MG Octagon is still one of the most famous and instantly recognisable badges in automotive history.

 Very few of today's car brands can boast the passion-fuelled longevity and storied history of MG, a British car brand that began with a wonderful vision in 1924.
 MG stands for Morris Garages, the name chosen by MG's founder Cecil Kimber as a show of respect for his then boss William Morris.
 Cecil's vision to produce world-class sports cars quickly became a reality, and by the 1930s MG cars were winning races across Britain and Europe.